The Benefits of B-Vitamins

 “Can’t I just take two Vitamin B6 supplements instead of one Vitamin B12?”

-This was a customer question that really drove home the point of just how confusing the B-vitamins can be as a whole!
-It is important to understand exactly what each B-vitamin does in order to get a better overall picture of why the B-Complex is so important for your health and well-being.
+This was a customer question that really drove home the point of just how confusing B-vitamins can be!
+It is important to understand exactly what each B-vitamin does in order to understand the overall picture of why B-Complex is so important for your health and well-being.

-3. Vitamin B3 / Niacin: This is a very well-known B-vitamin that is used for cholesterol.
-Made using tryptophan, the chemical in turkey that makes us tired, B3 is another important nutrient that’s known for causing the unpleasant feeling called “flushing”.
+This is a very well-known, water-soluble B-vitamin that is commonly used to help maintain healthy cholesterol levels and overall cardivascular health.
+Made using tryptophan (the chemical in turkey that makes us tired) Vitamin B3 is an important nutrient that’s known for causing the unpleasant feeling called “flushing”, an intense blush on your upper chest and face.
 However, there is more to this vitamin than just those tryptophan-induced itchy, red lips.
-Niacin is found in organ meats, chicken, beef, fish, eggs, venison, avocados, dates, tomatoes, vegetables, nuts, fungi, carrots and sweet potatoes and whole grains (5)
+Niacin is found in organ meats, chicken, beef, fish, eggs, venison, avocados, dates, tomatoes, vegetables, nuts, fungi, carrots and sweet potatoes and whole grains.5

 Since fortification of B3 into cereal grains, deficiency is not common in the US but prevalence remains high, up to 6.5% in refugees, India, and in parts of Africa and China, especially where populations are dependent on maize-based diets may have pellagra.

-4. Vitamin B5 / Pantothenic Acid: Vitamin B5 is found in almost all foods.
+Vitamin B5 is found in almost all foods.
 In fact, when researchers tried to research the side effects of deficiency, it was near impossible to create a diet with low levels of this nutrient.
 The true major cause of B5 deficiency is extreme malnutrition.
-The most common uses for Pantothenic acid include: adrenal fatigue, acne, diabetic ulcers, to lower cholesterol and to help metabolize fats and carbs.
+The most common uses for Pantothenic acid include: wounding healing, adrenal fatigue, acne, diabetic ulcers, to lower cholesterol and to help metabolize fats and carbs.
 (12)

 Pantothenic acid deficiency has not been thoroughly studied and the prevalence is unknown though expected to be rare.
 In the few cases where deficiency has been seen nearly all symptoms can be reversed with the return of pantothenic acid.